BEAST-PRINCE/shivanshsinghx365/README.md

 ### Hi there 👋

-### I am Shivansh Singh a Linux, Opensource, Tech and Physics enthusiast
+### I am Shivansh Singh; An Opensource, Tech ,Physics and STEM Enthusiast

  I am highly interested in New & Innovative technologies like AI, ML, Datasciences and Software development.
  Fast learning, Innovation, and R&D are my key strenghts.
  Currently a Student in Bengaluru, India ^_^